The Directors are pleased to present the 40th Annual Report on the

 for Atomic Research (IGCAR) for indigenous development of advanced

-ultra super critical technology which will have enhanced efficiency of
+ultra super critical technology.
+This will have enhanced efficiency of

-as compared to 500 MW sub-critical thermal power plants.
+as compared to 500 MW sub-critical thermal power units.
 The program is

 targeted to deliver a plant having 800 MW unit with steam parameters of

 310 kg/sq cm, 710oC/720oC.
 Approval of Phase-I (R&D phase) of the